Rolando-Villca/Rolando-Villca-DSPP/index.md

 <a name="reflection"></a>

 > **📝 Reflection**
-> - Feature engineering delivered ~10 % MAE improvement.
+> - Feature engineering cut MAE by ~10 %.
-> - Log-scaling fixed heteroscedasticity.
+> - Log-scaling resolved heteroscedastic errors.
-> - RF + log target outperformed baselines.
+> - RF + log target outperformed the baselines.
-> - Upcoming: integrate seasonality, sentiment, and advanced tuning.
+> - Next: integrate seasonality, sentiment analysis, and advanced hyperparameter tuning.

 ---

-*All visuals and full code are available in the [analysis notebook](analysis_notebook.ipynb).*
+*Full code and visuals are available in the [analysis notebook](analysis_notebook.ipynb).*